OutSystems/docs-product/src/develop/logic/screen-update-list-items.md

 ## In Traditional Web

 In the GoOutWeb application, used to find, review and rate places, we have a screen that lists reviews that were reported as inappropriate.
-We want to allow the end-user to check each review in the list and either confirm the report or mark the review as safe.
-When the end-user marks a review as safe, we want to remove the corresponding review from the list without re-rendering the whole list.
+We want to allow the end user to check each review in the list and either confirm the report or mark the review as safe.
+When the end user marks a review as safe, we want to remove the corresponding review from the list without re-rendering the whole list.

 1. Open the screen ReportedReview that displays the list with the reviews reported as inappropriate.